 After you finalize the design for your watch face, you need to determine how to obtain any necessary data and draw the watch face on the wearable device.
 Most implementations consist of the following components:

-- One or more background images
+- One or more background images.

 Apps typically show different background images for the interactive and ambient modes.
 It can be difficult to create a good-looking image for ambient mode.
 Therefore, ambient mode backgrounds are often completely black or grey with no image.

-You should run the application code to retrieve contextual data only as often as required and store the results to reuse the data every time you draw the watch face.
+Run the application code to retrieve contextual data only as often as required and store the results to reuse the data every time you draw the watch face.
 For example, you don't need to fetch weather updates every minute.

 The remaining lessons in this class show you how to implement watch faces in detail.